slabgorb/populinator-0/README.md

 The townspeople are generated using a simple genetic simulation, using exchange of hex codes in lieu of genes.
 So children resemble their parents!

-Want a new language to name your towns, and make nice consistent-sounding names?

-Point the language generator at a nice body of text in a foreign (to you) language, and it will suck it down, and determine letter combination probabilities.

-Grab one or two more, in different languages.

-Mix them together and create a new glossary based on the languages.